 In addition to the benefits from the strong demand for mortgage insurance, over the last decade, regulatory reforms and new industry practices have significantly improved the mortgage insurance industry's risk profile.
 Further, insured loans have experienced rising home prices since the third quarter of 2011, thus increasing borrower equity and improving the risk profile since origination.
-The quality of new mortgages originated in the United States and insured by the mortgage insurance industry over the last decade is of significantly higher credit quality than in the prior decade, and we believe the industry's use of CRT alternatives will reduce loss volatility when stress defaults emerge.
+The quality of new mortgages originated in the United States and insured by the mortgage insurance industry's use of CRT alternatives will reduce loss volatility when stress defaults emerge.
 Additionally, the industry has shifted towards granular risk-based pricing models and new business has been priced at attractive risk-adjusted rates.
 Though we cannot guarantee that these trends will continue, we believe that we are well-positioned to benefit from current trends and will be able to write a significant volume of highly attractive new business.